adevyish/tumblr-utils/docs/tumblr_backup_101_mac.md

 ### BONUS: Re-archive an already saved blog

-Assuming you haven't moved where you saved the posts originally,
+Assuming you haven't moved where you saved the posts originally, you can only save new posts by running:

 	python tumblr_backup.py --incremental <blog>

-will only save new posts.

 If you moved the archive folder, do this instead: